Toxicodendron vernix: Ecology

 The fruit and leaves of the poison sumac plant contain urushiol, an oil that causes an allergic rash upon contact with skin.
 They are, however, not toxic to birds or other animals, and eaten by them when other food is scarce, especially in winter.

 Toxicity

 In terms of its potential to cause urushiol-induced contact dermatitis, poison sumac is more toxic than its relatives poison ivy and poison oak.

 The differences in toxicity in poison ivy, poison oak, and poison sumac are due to differences in the side chains of the chemicals in these plants.
 In general, poison ivy has a C_{15} side chain, poison oak has a C_{17} side chain and poison sumac has a C_{13} side chain.

 The dermatitis shows itself in painful and long continued swellings and eruptions.
 In the worst case, smoke inhaled by burning poison sumac leads to life-threatening pulmonary edema whereby fluid enters the alveoli.

+Historical account

+In 1836, a teenage Frederick Law Olmsted, the future landscape designer of Central Park, accidentally rubbed poison sumac into his eyes.
+The resulting reaction affected his vision, which limited his ability to read and attend school.
+This interruption in his education influenced his eventual career path.